gaultier/blog/advent_of_code_5.md

 ```

-It is import to know that most list functions do not work on the empty list.
-For
+It is import to know that most list functions do not work on the empty list in
-example, to get the first element of a list, we use the `car` function:
+Chicken Scheme.
+For example, to get the first element of a list, we use the `car` function:

 ```scheme